Mako Vunipola: Bristol

-Vunipola began his professional career at Bristol Rugby, and began to build his reputation in the South West, where his loose play was first perceived as outstanding.
+Vunipola began his professional career at Bristol Rugby, and began to build his reputation in the South West, where his performances in open play received positive commentary.

 Saracens

 Vunipola was signed at the end of the 2010–11 RFU Championship season by the 2010–11 Premiership Champions Saracens.
 During his time at Saracens he has won four Premiership titles in 2015, 2016, 2018 and 2019, with Vunipola featuring in three of the four finals (he missed 2019 through injury).
 He also helped Saracens win the European Rugby Champions Cup three times in four seasons; against Racing 92 in 2016, defeating ASM Clermont Auvergne at Murrayfield to retain their title in 2017 and the victory over Leinster at St James' Park in 2019.

-After Saracens were relegated from the Premiership due to salary cap breaches, Vunipola scored a try in the 2021 Championship play-off final as they overcame Ealing Trailfinders to gain promotion and an immediate return to the top flight.
+After Saracens were relegated from the Premiership due to salary cap breaches, Vunipola scored a try in the 2021 Championship play-off final as they defeated Ealing Trailfinders to secure promotion and return to the Premiership.